bleeding182/bleeding182.github.io/privacy.md

 If you have any questions about this Privacy Policy, the practices of this site, or your dealings with this site, please contact us.

 Introduced July 6th 2016
-Last modified July 10th 2016
+Last modified August 27th 2022